winbench/bench/docs/src-content/tutorial/apps.md

 Depending on the bandwidth of your internet connection and your CPU speed, this can take a while.
-If you want more information during the setup process, add `--verbose` as flag to the command line: `.\bench --verbose setup`.
+If you want more information during the setup process, add `--verbose` as flag to the command line: `.\bench --verbose manage setup`.

 ## Next {#next}
 Now you can [delete](/tutorial/apps-remove)